duanlx1/shopping-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Pull override local
-1. git fetch --all
-2. git reset --hard origin/20180801_duanlx

-##Build and deploy on github
-First install the angular-cli-ghpages globally:
-  $ npm install -g angular-cli-ghpages

-Now use the Angular CLI with the --base-href flag to build your project and set the correct base href location:
-  $ ng build --prod --base-href "https://duanlx1.github.io/Cosmetic-Shopping/"

-Then it’s as simple as running angular-cli-ghpages.
-You can use the ngh shorthand:
-  $ ngh --dir=dist/shopping

-duanlx